How To Care For Your Pets While You’re Away This Holiday Season

 Your pet can stay at home, which is comforting for many animals.

-Your pet sitter can also watch your house while you’re away (emptying the mailbox, turning on lights, etc.).
+Your pet sitter can also watch your house while you’re away (emptying the mailbox, turning or off lights, etc.).

 The apps are easy to use and usually insure their sitters.

-Hiring a pet sitter is a costlier option than having a friend or family member watch your pet.
+Hiring a pet sitter can be a more expensive option than having a friend or family member watch your pet.

-Many have staff at the kennel overnight, which means your pet is never completely alone.
+Many have staff present overnight, so your pet is never completely alone.

-Some newer kennels are spa-like resorts for your pet, where they can be groomed and enjoy a vacation themselves.
+Some newer boarding facilities are spa-like resorts for your pet, where they can be groomed and enjoy a nice vacation themselves.

 Some dogs may enjoy the chance to play with other dogs during their stay.